Glutamine, what is it for? How to take it, what are the benefits and much more.

 Who is it he can have benefits?

-If you are one of those who do daily bodybuilding workouts, with cardio in the mix and still cut 500 calories as if it were nothing, this amino acid can help you recover from training and maintain your muscle mass.
+If you are one of those who do daily bodybuilding workouts, with cardio in the mix and still cut 500 calories like it was nothing, this amino acid can help you recover from training and maintain your muscle mass.

 Who is that difficultly will have benefits?